Smoothings and Rational Double Point Adjacencies for Cusp Singularities: Introduction

-Quite recently two very different proofs of Looijenga's conjecture have appeared.
-The first proof, due to Gross-Hacking-Keel \cite{GHK2}, is based on ideas from mirror symmetry.
+Looijenga's conjecture went unproven until quite recently.
+The first proof, due to Gross-Hacking-Keel \cite{GHK2}, is based on ideas from the Gross-Siebert program \cite{gs} for proving mirror symmetry.
 The second proof, due to the first author \cite{Engel}, uses ideas from symplectic geometry to construct the semistable models that are required in the approach of \cite{FriedmanMiranda}.
-In fact, we show in Section 3 that the methods of \cite{Engel} yield the following:
+The two proofs can be viewed, respectively, as part of the ``algebraic" and the ``symplectic" aspects of mirror symmetry for the anticanonical pair $(Y,D)$.
+While we have no proven claims regarding mirror symmetry, it serves as an underlying motivation for some of the constructions in this paper.

+Mirror symmetry is, very roughly, a prediction originating in physics that Calabi-Yau varieties come in mirror pairs $X$ and $X^{mir}$ on which algebraic and symplectic data are interchanged.
+Kontsevich \cite{hms} formalized these physical ideas in homological mirror symmetry---that the derived category of coherent sheaves on $X$ is equivalent to the Fukaya category of $X^{mir}$.
+The Strominger-Yau-Zaslow program \cite{syz} sought to derive a more geometric origin of mirror symmetry---that $X$ and $X^{mir}$ have dual special Lagrangian torus fibrations over a common base $B$.

+Hitchin \cite{hitchin} observed that the base $B$ carries two natural integral-affine structures.
+These structures are interchanged by mirror symmetry.
+The Gross-Siebert program built on this observation, providing a new interpretation of these integral-affine structures on $B$ in terms of tropical geometry.
+Instead of just a Calabi-Yau variety $X$, one should consider its ``large complex structure limit"---a maximally unipotent degeneration $\mathcal{X}\rightarrow \Delta$ of $X$ over a disc.
+Then one of the affine structures on $B$ is identified via the tropical geometry with the dual complex $\Gamma(X_0)$ of the central fiber.
+This affine structure ought to agree with the affine structure on $B$ coming from the symplectic geometry of the Lagrangian torus fibration $X^{mir}\rightarrow B$.

+It is possible to understand the results of this paper within such a framework.
+Observe that a smoothing of $\overline{V}_0-D$ is a degeneration of the open Calabi-Yau variety $Y-D$.
+This degeneration is the large complex structure limit.
+One expects then that the dual complex $B=\Gamma(Y_0)$ of the semistable resolution of the central fiber has two natural integral-affine structures.
+In Section 2.2 we describe one of these structures, which is the other structure than the one considered by Gross-Hacking-Keel.
+Our affine structure is identified with the base of a Lagrangian torus fibration of the mirror of $Y-D$ over $B$.

+While \cite{GHK2} builds a smoothing of the cusp by a ``polytope" construction from their integral-affine structure on $B$, we follow \cite{Engel} to build a semistable resolution of a smoothing by a ``fan" construction from the other structure.
+One advantage of the approach of \cite{GHK2} is the construction of canonical {\it theta functions} on the deformation, analogous to theta functions on degenerations of abelian varieties.
+Furthermore, our approach only produces a one-parameter smoothing as opposed to a versal deformation of the cusp.
+However, the construction here and in \cite{Engel} has many other advantages: the geometry of the degeneration, central fiber, and significantly, the semistable resolution, are much more explicit.
+One can algorithmically build the central fiber of the resolution of a smoothing of the cusp.
+Our methods yield a strengthening of Looijenga's conjecture:

 \begin{theorem} Let $(X,x)$ be a cusp singularity with dual cusp of type $D$.
 For each deformation type $[(Y,D)]$ of an anticanonical pair, there exists a smoothing component of $(X,x)$ of type $[(Y,D)]$.
 Hence the number of smoothing components of $(X,x)$ is at least as large as the number of deformation types $[(Y,D)]$. \end{theorem}